openedx/docs.openedx.org/source/community/release_notes/palm.rst

 New Visual Problem Editor
 =========================

-The release includes an improved problem-authoring experience with an interactive editor.
-Writing markdown code is no longer necessary.
+The release includes an experimental improved problem-authoring experience with an interactive editor.
+When enabled, writing markdown code is no longer necessary.
 But, the advanced mode is still available, maintaining the ability to write and edit OLX XML.